ParjadM/ParjadM/README.md

 # Hi There, I'm `Parjad Minooei`! 👋
 ## I'm a `Full-Stack Web Developer`!!
-## I'm Building digital dreams, one pixel at a time.
+## Building digital dreams, one pixel at a time.

 ---
 ```javascript